cascode-labs/softworks/docs/source/overview/index.rst

 import an existing file to the cell view.

 ..
-  Note: Need to add a picture of the import gui when it is ready
+  Note: Need to add a picture of the import gui

 .. toctree::
    :caption: Contents: